sdev75/ide.vim/README.md

 ## Disclaimer
 This script is for personal use, and it's still early development phase.
 I will add more information as I continue to make progress.

+## v2.0
+New version under development, this file will update with more information.